“Success is most often achieved by those who don’t know that failure is inevitable.” — Coco Chanel

 You can find some more detailed information on keeping your tax records here: https://www.ato.gov.au/individuals/income-and-deductions/in-detail/keeping-your-tax-records/

-I have a business that is registered for GST.
-I have a trailer that I’ve used in my business that I am selling to a private buyer who is not registered for GST.
-I don’t need to charge GST, do I?
+FAQ - I have a business that is registered for GST.
+I am selling a trailer that I have used in my business to a private buyer who isn't GST registered.
+I don't need to charge GST, do I?

 Yes, you do.